uvasrg/uvasrg.github.io/src/content/post/googleprivacy2019.md

 <p>
 My impression is the engineers and researchers at Google do care about
 <b>P</b>rivacy, and have some opportunities to influence corporate
-decisions, but its a large and complex company.
+decisions, but it is a large and complex company.
 From the way academics (especially cryptographers) reason about systems, once you trust Google to provide your hardware or operating system they are a trusted party and can easily access and control everything.
 From a complex